kroman0/products/qtheme.template/trunk/qthemetemplate/README.txt

             />
     ...

-As we see by default name of the theme is 'Custom Theme', but on theme creation you can point own name.
+As we see, default theme name is 'Custom Theme', but on theme creation you can point out your own name.
 Check this ...

-First create configuration file with other skin name
+First create configuration file with different skin name
     >>> conf_data = """
     ... [pastescript]
     ... skinname=My Theme Name
     ... """
     >>> file('theme_config.conf','w').write(conf_data)

-Create same theme with own skin name and check this
+Create the same theme with your own skin name and check this
     >>> paster('create -t qplone3_theme plone.example --no-interactive --overwrite --config=theme_config.conf')
     paster create ...
     >>> cd(package_dir)